 - Tutors attend scheduled tutor training sessions and meetings.

 - Tutors learn and utilize the 4-Step Tutoring Approach employed by the TutorZone.

 - Tutors maintain a friendly demeanor and positive attitude while tutoring.

-- Tutors adhere to the W&M Code of Honor and sign and adhere to a confidentiality agreement.
+- Tutors adhere to the William & Mary Honor Code and sign and adhere to a confidentiality agreement.

 - Tutors respect and care for the space and materials of the TutorZone.

 - Tutors reply promptly to staff communications and keep accurate payroll records.

 Starting pay for tutoring is $8.00 per hour.
 Pay increases are earned through successful completion of levels of the Tribe TutorZone's CRLA certified training program, satisfactory evaluations and reviews, and returning for multiple years of service.
 Federal Work-Study students are encouraged to apply.

 - Submit the Tutor Application form below.